zyxue/zyxue.github.io/_posts/2015-08-05-quick-setup-for-python-logging.md

 #### Simple logging strategy

-One simple logging strategy is to reserve root logger for 3rd-party library loggers and set propagate of 1st-party modules logger to False to avoid log duplication, e.g.
+One simple logging strategy is to

+1. set root logger level to INFO for showing INFO and up logs from 3rd-party library loggers
+2. set module logger level to DEBUG so that all logs from 1st-party module loggers will be emitted
+3. add a StreamHandler with level default to NOSET to root logger

 {% gist fcbc9ddece7e0abf76c56cb49ed76bb0 %}